Anlo Ewe: History

 It is thought they migrated to their present home from Notsie, Togo sometime in the later part of the seventeenth century.
 The move is said to be more of an escape than migration from a regime change in the city.
 Upon first arrival in Notsie, the current king, Adela Atogble, received them well, but after his death the successor, Togbe Agorkoli, ruled oppressively upon the Ghana Ewes.
 He ordered all elders to be killed.
 The King Agorkoli treated the people very badly.
-The city of Notsie was circumscribed by a large defensive wall which became a barrier to the Ewe devising escape.
+The city of Notsie was circumscribed by a large sacred wall which became a barrier to the Ewe devising escape.
 Upon consultation of the hidden elder, Tegli, the Ewe came up with an extravagant plan of escape.
 The people planned for the escape very well.
 For days the women of the group would moisten the wall in one place during their daily clothes washing activities.
 When the wall was weak enough, the plan then culminated in the gathering of all the Ewe, Tegli drawing the “Sword of Liberation” summoning the gods, and piercing the wall proclaiming, “O Mawuga Kitikata, ʋuʋɔ na mi ne miadogo, azɔ adzo” (Oh great God Kitikata, open the door for us so that we walk through).
 When they were escaping they walked backwards and separated, so that their King, King Agorkoli, would not trace or find them.

 Most groups settled in villages in coastal regions of Togo, Benin, with some settling in south-eastern parts of the Volta Region of Ghana, many of which are associated with the slave trade that affected the Ewe populations.
 The Avenor Ewe settled to the north of the Anlo and are now to be found in Akatsi South District and Akatsi North District.
 A northern migration was the result of frequent slave raids and spread the Ewe people throughout southern Togo, southern Benin to south-western Nigeria.
 The shallow waters and many islands of Bight of Benin provided a safe-haven to all but the most aggressive slave traders.